How To Pay Your Mortgage With a Credit Card

 Another option is to use your credit card to purchase a Mastercard or Visa gift card.
 Use this gift card to purchase a money order and follow the process listed above.
 Keep in mind that both of these options will involve fees.

-Tips for Paying Your Mortgage with a Credit Card
+Tips for Paying Your Mortgage With a Credit Card

 Whether you should pay your mortgage with a credit card will depend on whether you gain any benefit from doing so.
 If you’re planning to use your credit card to earn rewards or if your card issuer offers cardholders a large sign-up bonus, it makes sense.
-Here are a few tips to make sure you can make the most of this decision:
+Here are a few tips to make sure you can make the most of this decision.

-• Calculate the rewards you’ll earn through your credit card against the fees you’ll pay.
+Calculate the rewards you’ll earn through your credit card against the fees you’ll pay.
 For example, if your mortgage payment is $1,500, and your processing fee is 2.9%, you’ll pay $43.50 in fees.
 Check to see if the rewards you’re earning are more than the fees you’re paying.

-• If you have a minimum spending requirement to earn a large sign-up bonus for a credit card, charging it on your credit card once makes sense.
+If you have a minimum spending requirement to earn a large sign-up bonus for a credit card, charging it on your credit card once makes sense.

-• Be sure to pay off your credit card debt at the end of each month.
+Be sure to pay off your credit card debt at the end of each month.
 Carrying large balances will negate any benefits you may get by using your credit card for mortgage payments.
+Check your credit report and your credit utilization before you decide to move ahead with this option.

 Mortgage payments are large, and when you’re trying to earn rewards, it can be tempting to use your credit card.
-But before you do, consider if it makes sense for your particular situation.
+However, before you do, consider if it makes sense for your particular situation.
 Weigh the card offers and rewards against the transaction fees.

 For example, if you earn a 2% cash back on a transaction, you’ll earn $30 by paying a $1,500 mortgage payment.
 But you’ll be paying a 2.9% fee of $43.50 if you use Plastiq.
 In this case, it may not be worth it.